Tithing

 In 2004, the Mormon church would have donated 20.23% towards Humanitarian Aid from the total income they received for Humanitarian Aid in the U.K.

 In 2005, the Mormon church would have donated 6.67% towards Humanitarian Aid from the total income they received for Humanitarian Aid in the U.K. On page 17 of 26, the report states: "HUMANITARIAN AID FUND.
-These funds are donated by the members to help fund the programme of Humanitarian Aid approved by The Church of Jesus Christ of Latter-day Saints.
-The amount expended in 2005 was in respect of projects in the United Kingdom and Ireland."
+These funds are donated by the members to help fund the programs of Humanitarian Aid approved by The Church of Jesus Christ of Latter-day Saints.
+The amount expended in 2005 was in respect of projects in the United Kingdom and Ireland ."

 How do other religions and charities spend their money?

 In Jan.
-2006, from the Church PR department, (Deseret News Publishing Company): Edgley said, “that since 1984, the LDS Church has donated nearly $750 million in cash and goods to people in need in more than 150 countries.”
+2006, from the Church PR department, (Deseret News Publishing Company): Edgley said, "that since 1984, the LDS Church has donated nearly $750 million in cash and goods to people in need in more than 150 countries."
 That averages to $37.5 mil per year or about $3-$4 per Mormon member went to the poor.
-The total of $750 million in 22 years spent in cash and goods to people in need is only a THIRD what the church is spending on a mall they’re building in Salt Lake City.
-The Mormon church is spending less than 1% of its income to help the poor.
-Is the Mormon church really a charitable organization?
+The total of $750 million in 22 years spent in cash and goods to people in need is only a small fraction of what the church spent on a mall they built in Salt Lake City.

 The best estimates are that the church's assets are around $100 billion and that tithing runs $4.5-6.5 billion per year.
-But no matter how you slice it, humanitarian work is a small, itty, bitty part of church expenditures.
+But no matter how you slice it, humanitarian work is a small part of church expenditures.

 Even many individuals and corporations spend more than 1% on charitable work: